Executive Coaching vs Consulting. What’s the difference?

 Executive Coaching does not “fix” people.
 It is rare that coaching can be deployed to “fix” those that deem to be in need of a quick change by their manager.

-Executive Coaching can provide dramatic short term impact for companies.
+This type of coaching can provide dramatic short term impact for companies.
 But the reality is that it will take from 6-12 months of quality coaching to manifest sustainable changes.
 Those that tell you that it can be done quicker are selling themselves rather than sharing a reality.

 Executive Coaching is about individual planning, goal setting, and achievement in the context of leadership performance.
 It’s also about personal discovery and enlightenment.
 It is about realizing one’s full potential, which in turn, benefits the organization.